khaosophy/gameventory/README.md

-# Gamebook
+# GameVentory
 Tired of getting together with your friends and spending hours trying to decide what to play?
-Gamebook aims to make board game nights quicker and easier than ever before!
+GameVentory aims to make board game nights quicker and easier than ever before!

 ## Planned Features
 Here is a list of upcoming features: